 - Develop a broader understanding for the great variety of musical persuasions within the framework of fife and drum;

 - Establish a permanent Archives and Museum to chronicle the development of fife and drum;

 - Identify, collect, and preserve historical artifacts and music related to fifes and drums and their use

 Ancient fife and drum corps make up the membership of The Company of Fifers & Drummers and are distinctive for their instrumentation, style of music, and uniforms.
-The instruments are non-keyed, wooden fifes and rope tensioned snare and bass drums.
-The music is typically comprised of martial airs, preferably quick-steps and marches in 2/4 and 6/8 time.
+The instruments are non-keyed, wooden fifes and rope tensioned snare drums and bass drums.
+The music is typically comprised of martial airs, preferably quick-steps and marches in 2/4 and 6/8 time typically accompanied by open Rudimental Drumming.
 The uniforms are often distinguished by the wearing of the tri-cornered hat.

 The Company has extended the boundaries of the fife and drum community, known as the Ancients, far beyond New England.
 Their roster lists corps and individuals all across the United States and in Europe.

 The Company owns and maintains The Museum of Fife & Drum at its headquarters in Ivoryton, Connecticut which is open to the public select weekends during the summer.
 Here you can see many artifacts displayed, some dating back to the 18th and 19th Century.